lyteword/chspurgeon-tod/volume-4/psalm-99.md

 **Verse 8.** The words of this verse have in them three remarkable particulars.

-1\.The behaviour of the men it speaks of, which is partly good, and partly evil.
+1\.
+The behaviour of the men it speaks of, which is partly good, and partly evil.
 The former verse saith, "They kept God's testimonies, and the ordinance that he gave them; "this insinuates (what was also expressed, Ps 99:6) that they used to call upon God; all this was very good.
 But withal they did sometimes some things amiss, they had some inventions, by-paths, and steps awry, which, as they needed pardon, so they occasionally incensed him so much against them that he would not let them escape altogether, without taking some vengeance for such untowardness.

-2\.God's graciousness in a double respect: 1, in answering them, granting their suits and supplications ordinarily.
+2\.
+God's graciousness in a double respect: 1, in answering them, granting their suits and supplications ordinarily.
 2. In forgiving them, pardoning their failings and faults evermore; never dealing with them altogether according to their sins, but in the midst of any offence of theirs, or judgment of his, remembering mercy.

-3\.His holy justice, notwithstanding, taking vengeance on their inventions; chastening them for some faults sometimes, and not letting them always go unpunished, how faithful soever they were generally, or how gracious soever he was eternally. *Herbert Palmer (1601-1647), in a Sermon entitled "The Glass of God's Providence."* 1644.
+3\.
+His holy justice, notwithstanding, taking vengeance on their inventions; chastening them for some faults sometimes, and not letting them always go unpunished, how faithful soever they were generally, or how gracious soever he was eternally. *Herbert Palmer (1601-1647), in a Sermon entitled "The Glass of God's Providence."* 1644.

 **Verse 8.** *Thou wast a God that forgavest them,* literally " *for* them; "on account of their intercessions.
 God did not destroy those for whom his devoted servants pleaded, in the day of threatened vengeance.
 Their sins, indeed, he visited with the rod of divine chastisement; but thcir forfeited lives he spared in answer to prayer. *John Morison.*